Unifiedly Efficient Inference on All-Dimensional Targets for Large-Scale GLMs: High-dimensional simultaneous inference

 To further develop the asymptotic behavior of $\check{\boldsymbol{\theta}}$, another assumption is needed.\\

-(B.1) Assume that $\boldsymbol{\Phi}^{-1}=(\mathbf{g}_{1},\cdots,\mathbf{g}_{d})^\top=(g_{i,j})_{1\leq i,j\leq d}$ is row-wisely sparse, i.e. $\max_{1\leq i\leq d}\sum_{j=1}^{d}|g_{ij}|^q<C_g$ for some $q\in[0,1)$ and positive constant $C_g$.
-The tuning parameter $\gamma_n$ in \eqref{eq16} is set as $\gamma_n\asymp (s_1\vee \sqrt{s_2})(\log p/r_\mathrm{p})^{1/2}$.\\
+(B.1) Assume that $\boldsymbol{\Phi}^{-1}=(\mathbf{g}_{1},\cdots,\mathbf{g}_{d})^\top=(g_{i,j})_{1\leq i,j\leq d}$ is row-wisely sparse, i.e., $\max_{1\leq i\leq d}\\\sum_{j=1}^{d}|g_{ij}|^q<C_g$ for some $q\in[0,1)$ and positive constant $C_g$.
+The tuning parameter $\gamma_n$ in \eqref{eq16} is set as $\gamma_n\asymp (s_1\vee \sqrt{s_2})(\log p/r_\mathrm{p})^{1/2}$.

 This assumption naturally holds for fixed $d$ and requires $\boldsymbol{\Phi}$ to be sparse in the sense of the $\ell_q$ norm of matrix row space if $d$ diverges.
-Similar conditions can be seen in \cite{cai2011constrained,yan2023confidence,ning2017general,cai2025statistical}.
+Similar conditions can be seen in \citet{cai2011constrained,yan2023confidence,ning2017general,cai2025statistical}.
 It is the most common matrix sparsity assumption under the case of $q=0$.
-More specifically, our sparsity assumptions on $\boldsymbol{\Phi}^{-1}$ (Assumption (B.1)) and $\mathbf{w}_0$ (Assumption (A.2)) can be weaker than those sparsity functions on debiased lasso \citep{van2014asymptotically}, which typically assumes that the precision matrix is sparse.
-Note that $\boldsymbol{\Phi}^{-1}$ is a sub-matrix of $(\mathbb{E}[b''(\boldsymbol{\beta}_0^\top\boldsymbol{x})\boldsymbol{x}\boldsymbol{x}^\top])^{-1}$, and as illustrated in Remark \ref{remark3.1}, even though the debiased techniques can also be conducted on the parameters of interest, our assumptions can be deduced from those assumptions via debiased techniques.
+More specifically, our sparsity assumptions on $\boldsymbol{\Phi}^{-1}$ (Assumption (B.1)) and $\mathbf{w}_0$ (Assumption (A.2)) can be weaker than those sparsity functions on debiased lasso \citep{van2014asymptotically} as they can be deduced from the sparsity of $(\mathbb{E}[b''(\boldsymbol{\beta}_0^\top\boldsymbol{x})\boldsymbol{x}\boldsymbol{x}^\top])^{-1}$, as illustrated in Remark \ref{remark3.1}.
 Based on Assumption (B.1), the estimation error $\|\hat{\mathbf{G}}-\boldsymbol{\Phi}^{-1}\|_{L_1}$ can then be established.
-In the following theorem, we present the uniform Bahadur representation for $\check{\boldsymbol{\theta}}$ under the case of $q=0$ for convenience, and the whole analysis is exhibited in the appendix.
+In the following theorem, we present the uniform Bahadur representation for $\check{\boldsymbol{\theta}}$ under the case of $q=0$ for convenience, and the whole analysis is exhibited in the supplementary materials.

 \begin{theorem} Suppose Assumptions (A.1)-(A.5) and (B.1) hold under the case of $q=0$, if $n$ satisfies $(s_1\vee s_2)\sqrt{\log p/n}=o(1)$, then

 \end{theorem}